npr/javascript/es5/README.md

 ## Modules
+  - Always declare `'use strict';` at the top of the module.

-  - The file should be named with kebab-case.
+  - The file containing a module should be named with kebab-case.

 **[⬆ back to top](#table-of-contents)**